IcaliaLabs/guides/best_practices/USING_RELEASE_TOGGLES.md

 Sometimes features should not be released at all.
 Maybe because the project is "pivoting away" from the feature, maybe the feature has to be extensively re-worked for release, etc. On either case, we need to "take out" the code that's already deployed in this scheme, so the **"Cleanup PR"** should instead include the removal of the new code.

 The "Cleanup PR" commit over `master` will work as a reference - actually the parent commit of it - of the code prior to the cleanup.
 So, the "Cleanup PR" commit can be "reverted" with Git in case we need the new code back.

+### Finishing the Release Cleanup

+Once the cleanup PR is applied & deployed, we should remove the feature flag from the system